rorosaurus/project-mc2-led-purse/README.md

 ### AnimatedGIFs
 This is a more complicated sketch that loops between all gifs in the specified folder on SPIFFS.

+### WifiControlledGIFs
+This builds on AnimatedGIFs sketch to add a simple wifi server to switch between gifs.
+Note this requires more memory, so it might not work on larger displays (like 128x64.. sorry [Furret](https://github.com/rorosaurus/FurretTotem)!)

 ## GIFs